Industrial gaskets

 fLOAD PRESSURE

-Maximum allowable face pressure
+Maximum allowable surface pressure

 (Hydrostatic End Force)